Todmorden: Arts and culture

-Todmorden actress Claire Benedict has appeared in UK TV shows Waking The Dead, Prime Suspect, Unforgiven, Holby City, Casualty, Doctors, Grange Hill, The Bill and the Lenny Henry Show.
-She featured in the films Felicia's Journey, Sea Sick and Mersinias, and has had numerous theatre roles, including work for the National Theatre and Royal Shakespeare Company.
-On BBC radio she is the voice of Precious Ramotswe in The No.1 Ladies Detective Agency.
+Todmorden actress Claire Benedict has appeared in UK TV shows Waking the Dead, Prime Suspect, Unforgiven, Holby City, Casualty, Doctors, Grange Hill, The Bill and the Lenny Henry Show.
+She featured in the films Merisairas (1996), Felicia's Journey (1999) and Jupiter Ascending (2015) and has had numerous theatre roles, including work for the National Theatre and Royal Shakespeare Company.
+On BBC radio she is the voice of Precious Ramotswe in The No. 1 Ladies' Detective Agency.

 Todmorden-born actor Dicken Ashworth appeared in Coronation Street and Brookside.

-Antony Booth, actor, father of Cherie Blair and father-in-law of former Prime Minister Tony Blair, resided in Todmorden.
+Tony Booth (1931-2017), actor, father of Cherie Blair and father-in-law of former Prime Minister Tony Blair, resided in Todmorden.

 The Bayes family of artists were prominent in the 19th and 20th centuries.
 They were: Alfred Bayes (1832–1909), painter; Walter Bayes (1869–1856), painter; Gilbert Bayes (1872–1952), sculptor; and Jessie Bayes (1876–1970), painter (some of her work can be seen at Lumbutts Methodist Church, Lumbutts, Todmorden).

 William Holt (1897–1977) was a writer, painter, political activist, journalist and traveller.
 William was often seen riding his white horse Trigger around Todmorden and other local areas.

-Keyboardist Keith Emerson (1944-2016), founder member of UK prog-rock groups The Nice and Emerson, Lake & Palmer, was born in the town while the family was evacuated from the south coast.
+Keyboardist Keith Emerson (1944–2016), founder member of UK progressive rock groups the Nice and Emerson, Lake & Palmer, was born in the town while the family was evacuated from the south coast.

 John Helliwell, another Todmorden-born musician, was saxophonist in the band Supertramp.

-Dale Hibbert, original bass player with The Smiths, author of "Boy Interrupted".
+Dale Hibbert, original bassist with the Smiths, author of Boy Interrupted.

 Geoff Love (1917–1991), the big band leader, was born in Todmorden.

 John Kettley (born 1952), the former BBC weatherman, grew up in Todmorden.

 Tim Benjamin (born 1975), the composer, lives in Todmorden, and the world premiere of his opera Emily was given at the town's Hippodrome Theatre in 2013.